 The Academy will complete investigations within a reasonable time scale and will ensure that appropriate feedback and recommendations for action are provided to relevant persons.
+Students may be placed in the isolation room to protect the integrity of investigations.

-All incidents will be recorded on Go4Schools and evidence kept in student files.
+All incidents will be recorded on ClassCharts and the Academy's investigation log and evidence kept in student files.